cgarling/BolometricCorrections.jl/docs/src/ybc/ybc.md

 f # hide
 ```

 Given that the WM-basic models are for hot O- and B-type stars, the alternative in YBC would be to use the ATLAS9 models which we discussed above.
-The ATLAS9 models have wider metallicity coverage, but do not consider the effects of outflowing material, which leads to significant discrepancies.
+The ATLAS9 models have wider metallicity coverage, but do not consider the effects of outflowing material, which leads to significant discrepancies from the WM-basic models.

 ```@example ybc
 Teff = logrange(6_000, 50_000; length=1000) # hide